Keyboard shortcuts

 Collect everything integrators need:

-• GovConfig Rust const (or the hex fingerprint + struct definition).
+• CoalitionConfig Rust const (or the hex fingerprint paired with the struct definition).

-• The ordered list of referenced LatticeConfig fingerprints with links to each lattice operator’s handshake.
+• The ordered list of referenced LatticeConfigs with links to each lattice operator’s handshake.

-• The ordered list of referenced OrganismRefs with role names, fingerprints, and a link to each organism operator’s handshake.
+• The ordered list of referenced OrganismRefs with role names, stable ids (plus content hashes if pinned), and a link to each organism operator’s handshake.
+Standalone and composite organisms share this shape; composite-organism entries additionally note TDX Measurements and state-machine signature where applicable.

-• Each confluence’s ConfluenceConfig (including basic services) with MR_TDs, state-machine signature, and a short description.
+• Each module’s ModuleConfig with TDX Measurements, state-machine signature, and a short description.

-• A statement of which basic services the gov ships and which it does not — silence is ambiguous.
+• A statement of which modules the coalition ships and which it does not — silence is ambiguous.

 • An initial peer hint for the shared universe.